Are you looking for things to do in London with kids?

 Other areas of the garden can be seen on a (pre-booked) tour, including the Rose Garden and wildflower meadow.

 You can also go to Buckingham Palace and see the changing of the guards.
 Click here to find out when the changing of the guards is happening next.

 London Zoo is the world’s oldest scientific zoo!
-It’s original purpose was to be used as a collection of scientific study, but it is now open to the public as a great family day out!
+Its original purpose was to be used as a collection of scientific studies, but it is now open to the public as a great family day out!

 You can teach your toddler about different animals by taking them to the animal adventure zone, where your toddler can meet animals ranging from eagle owls to meerkats.

 The London Zoo also features “Travel the World Tours”, where you can visit “exotic destinations” and try exotic foods.